goubx/STIG-Implementation-WN11-CC-000100/README.md

 }
 ```

+## I am now going to run another scan to confirm whther or not, the powershell script was successful in passing the audit.

 [image]

-As you can see, the manual remediation was successfully removed because the audit has switched back to failed.
+As you can see from above, the results from the scan were successful showing the audit was a success.

-## I am now going to create a pragmatic solution

-Bellow is the pragmatic solution for this STIG i created with claude.